-- is designated under terrorist asset-freezing legislation; or
+- is designated under terrorist asset-freezing legislation

-- is on the sex offenders’ register; or
+- is on the sex offenders’ register

 - is disqualified from being a trustee by an order of the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland.